Juan Francisco Manzano: Early life

-Manzano was born to María Pilar Infazón and Toribio Manzano in 1797.
+Manzano was born to María Pilar Infazón and Toribio Manzano in 1797 or 1798.
 His married parents were both enslaved under Señora Beatriz de Jústiz de Santa Ana, his mother being her chief handmaid.
 He had two younger brothers, one named Florencio, and a freed sister named María del Rosario.

 From birth, Manzano has treated exceptionally well by Señora Beatriz.
 In his Autobiografía, Manzano states that she called him "el niño de mi vejez," translating literally to the child of my old age.
 He states, too, that he called her mamá mía, literally translating to my mother.
 At six years old, he was sent to school with his godmother, Trinidad de Zayas.
 At the age of ten, Manzano was able to recite entire sermons from memory, for which he was paid.

 According to Manzano, he began to work as a page around this time.
 After the death of Señora Beatriz, Manzano was sent to Havana where he spent five years living with his godparents and learning how to sew.
 In 1809, Manzano was taken to meet María de la Concepción Valdés, Marqueza de Prado-Ameno.
 At the age of twelve, he became her page and suffered many abuses under her.